underthehai/tp/docs/DeveloperGuide.md

     - Pros: Only one instance of each activity means users can update all copies of the activity at once.
     - Cons: Less flexibility to change a copied activity without affecting other copies.
 - **Alternative 3**: Have variations of the copy command to allow both deep/shallow copy.
     - Pros: Best of both worlds.
-Allows for flexiblity and convenience at the same time.
+Allows for flexibility and convenience at the same time.
     - Cons: Harder to implement.
 Users need a way to differentiate deep/shallow copies to avoid unintentionally editing a shallow copy.
 Potentially more edge cases to think about and handle.